mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 ---

-Having the privilege to maintain one of the widely used tools for network automation, NAPALM, I am ofen asked various questions, many of them related to the extensibility of the library.
+Having the privilege to maintain one of the widely used tools for network automation, NAPALM, I am often asked various questions, many of them related to the extensibility of the library.
 It is a given, and a design choice that NAPALM does not and cannot possibly fulfill all the existing scenarios and features when interacting with the network device - either retrieving or pushing data.